-1. Centralize antiracist praxis in the CWR’s writing center philosophy.
+1. Centralize antiracist pedagogy and praxis in the CWR’s writing center philosophy

-- Adjust all materials surrounding sessions where necessary to reflect this change in praxis (information on website and in the center, appointment forms, follow-up materials, etc.)
+- Adjust materials surrounding tutor sessions to reflect this change in pedagogy (information on website and in the center, appointment forms, follow-up materials, etc.)

 - Conduct visits to as wide a range of classes as possible

-- Develop the relationships necessary to recruit even more aggressively underrepresented groups at the university
+- Develop the networks to more actively recruit underrepresented groups at the university

-4. Extend the explicit practice and display of the CWR as a safe space, both physically and virtually, to include antiracism.
+4. Maintain the CWR as a safe space, both physically and virtually, to include antiracism

 - Prominently post and share the Anti-Oppression Statement in the physical center and on the website once it is developed